wasif-exe/local-wifi-windows10/README.md

 # local-wifi-windows10
-The code you provided is written in Python and is used to retrieve the Wi-Fi profiles and passwords stored on a Windows computer
+The code provided is written in Python and is used to retrieve the Wi-Fi profiles and passwords stored on a Windows computer

 :white_square_button:Here's a breakdown of how the code works::wavy_dash: